- Where is “Fukushima”? Why from Tokyo?

 In February 2018, we at JapanWonderTravel.com initiated our first ‘Fukushima DIsaster Area Tour’ from TOKYO.

-After the Great East Japan Earthquake (2011), the people of Fukushima have constantly been facing reputational damage.
-As a result, the community, desire that people across the world visit the site and ultimately change their image of Fukushima.
+After the Great East Japan Earthquake (2011), people in Fukushima have constantly received the reputational damage.
+Now, the community hopes that people across the world visit the site and ultimately change their negative image of Fukushima.

-It’s also important for visitors to learn from history.
+It’s also important for visitors to learn from the history.

-Let us explain about the difference between 1-day tour and 2 day tour.
+Let us explain about the difference between 1-day tour and 2 day tour in this article.

 Where is “Fukushima”?
 Why from Tokyo?